Best Water Bottles for Running in 2025

 • Small pocket with minimal stretch

-When you want to get out for a quick run and need an easy water bottle to grab on your way out the door, the Osprey Duro/Dyna Handheld is a great option.
+When you want to go for a quick run and need an easy water bottle to grab on your way out the door, the Osprey Duro/Dyna Handheld is a great option.
 The stabilizing jacket holds a 360-milliliter (12-ounce) soft flask and wraps comfortably around your hand.
-The flask is just the right size for shorter runs where you just need something to sip on or for longer runs when you’ll pass by water fountains or other water sources that you can use to fill up as you go.
-We found that the jacket would also easily hold larger flasks, especially ones that were shorter and wider, though long and skinny flasks worked fine, too.
-The flask jacket has a convenient mesh zippered pocket that makes it easy to carry a few essentials like keys or a gel.
-The ambidextrous design allows the jacket to be worn on either hand so that you can switch it up throughout your run.
-Finally, there’s a safety whistle on the pocket zipper that you can use to attract attention if needed.
+The flask is just the right size for shorter runs when you just need something to sip on or for longer runs when you pass by water fountains or other water sources that you can use to fill up as you go.

 Shop the Osprey Duro/Dyna Handheld

-Best Handheld Water Bottle: Amphipod Hydraform Jett-Lite Thermal Handheld 20 oz ($39)
+Best Handheld Water Bottle: Amphipod Hydraform Jett-Lite Thermal Handheld 20 oz. ($39)

 Best Running Water Bottle - Amphipod Hydraform Jett-Lite Thermal Handheld 20 oz - product photoPros: